XD-Picture Card: Disadvantages

-The Type H card, first released in November 2005, offers higher data rates than Type M cards (theoretically as much as 3 times faster).
-As of 2008, Type H cards were only available in 256 MB, 512 MB, 1000 MB, and 2000 MB capacities.
-Both Fuji and Olympus discontinued the production of Type H cards in 2008, citing high production costs.

-The Type M+ card, first released in April 2008, offers data rates 1.5 times that of Type M cards.
-As of 2008, cards are available only in 1 and 2 GB capacities.

-Olympus says that its xD cards support special "picture effects" when used in some Olympus cameras, though these software features are not intrinsically hardware-dependent.
-Type H and M+ cards however, are required in newer models to capture video at high rate (640×480 @ 30fps).
-Due to changes in the cards' storage architecture, newer Type M and H cards may have compatibility issues with some older cameras (especially video recording).
-Compatibility lists are available for Olympus: Olympus America's and Fujifilm's.
-Newer cards are incompatible with some card readers.

-Theoretical transfer speeds

-Pictures may be transferred from a digital camera's xD card to a personal computer by plugging the camera into the PC by a USB or IEEE 1394 cable, or by removing the card from the camera and inserting it into a card reader.
-In both cases, the computer sees the card as a mass storage device containing image files, although software or firmware can alter this representation.
-Card readers may be integrated into the PC or attached by cable.
-Adapters are available to allow an xD picture card to be plugged into other readers (and in some cases cameras), including PC card, parallel port, CompactFlash and SmartMedia.

-Chart: Type Year Speed Size

-Reverse-engineered specifications
+Specifications

 Detailed specifications are tightly controlled by Olympus and Fujifilm, which charge licensing fees and royalties and require non-disclosure agreements in exchange for the technical information required to produce xD-compatible devices.

-The memory format used is not well documented.
+The memory format used is not well-documented.
 It is difficult to study it directly, since most camera devices and most USB card readers do not provide direct access to the flash memory.
 Since the cards are controller-less, cameras and card readers must perform wear leveling and error detection.
 They normally hide the portion of the memory which stores this information (among other things) from higher level access.

+Reverse engineering

 However, a few models of xD card readers based on the Alauda chip do allow direct access (bypassing the above mechanisms) to an xD card's flash memory.
 These readers have been reverse-engineered and Linux drivers have been produced by the Alauda Project, which has documented the on-chip data structures of the xD card.
 According to this information, xD card headers are similar to those used by SmartMedia, and include chip manufacturer information.